python/devguide/triage/issue-tracker.rst

   possible changes to future Python versions, track core development discussions, or join a specific special-interest group.

 Depending on your choice, a dedicated form template will appear.
-In particular, you'll notice that the last button actually takes you to `Discourse`_ where many Python-related discussions take place.
+In particular, you'll notice that the last button actually takes you to the `Python Discourse`_ (``discuss.python.org``), where many Python-related discussions take place.

 The submission form has only two fields that you need to fill: